COVID-19 Update - Important Information

 Dr. Steven MillerTrustee

 Jeff Mainland is Executive Vice-President, The Hospital for Sick Children (SickKids).
-Prior to this role, Jeff served as Vice-President, Strategy, Performance and Communications, joining SickKids in 2004.
+Prior to this role, he served as Vice-President, Strategy, Performance and Communications, joining SickKids in 2004.

 Before joining SickKids, he served as Chief of Staff to a provincial cabinet minister and deputy premier and held key leadership positions in the Ontario public service with two ministries.
 Prior to that, he worked in nuclear medicine in the hospital sector, and in forensic pathology with the Office of the Chief Coroner for Ontario.

-Jeff holds an Honours Bachelor of Science Degree in Human Kinetics from the University of Guelph, a Diploma in Nuclear Medicine Technology from the Michener Institute for Applied Health Science and a Master’s Degree in Business Administration from Queen’s University.
+Mainland holds a Bachelor of Science (Hons) in Human Kinetics from the University of Guelph, a Diploma in Nuclear Medicine Technology from the Michener Institute for Applied Health Science and a Master of Business Administration from Queen’s University.

 He has completed executive training in strategy management under the leadership of Dr. Bob Kaplan and Dr. Dave Norton of Harvard Business School and is certified in merger and acquisition integration.
 He is a member of the Rotman School of Management Healthcare & Life Sciences Advisory Board and acts as a preceptor for a number of Canadian graduate programs in business and health administration.

-Laurie Harrison is Vice President and Chief Financial Officer at The Hospital for Sick Children.
-She has over 30 years of experience providing strategic and operational leadership in Finance, Business Development, Treasury, Strategic Planning, Supply Chain, Human Resources and Operations.
+Laurie Harrison, CPA, MBA, is Vice President and Chief Financial Officer at The Hospital for Sick Children (SickKids).
+She has over 30 years of experience providing strategic and operational leadership in finance, business development, treasury, strategic planning, supply chain, human resources and operations.

-Ms. Harrison has a BSc degree in Business Administration from the University of Tennessee as well as an MBA from Kellogg and Schulich Universities.
+Harrison has a B.Sc. degree in Business Administration from the University of Tennessee as well as an MBA from Kellogg and Schulich Universities.
 She holds the Certified Public Accountant designation.
-She sits on the boards of several health related enterprises.
-As a healthcare executive, Ms. Harrison has a proven track record of operating within complex organizations and bringing the needs of multiple constituents to establish a clear vision for the future.
+She sits on the boards of several health-related enterprises.
+As a health-care executive, Harrison has a proven track record of operating within complex organizations and bringing the needs of multiple constituents to establish a clear vision for the future.

 Dr. Steven MillerTrustee